 “The drug formularies—the list of drugs included in one's policy--and plan benefits of privately insured Medicare plans change constantly,” she says.
 “The drug that was covered last year might not be this year, and the breadth of coverage can change.”

-Another reason you should give your plan a thorough look every year when open enrollment seasons rolls around, O’Leary adds: doing so “can save [you] thousands in the long run.”
+There's another reason to give your plan a thorough look every year when open enrollment seasons rolls around, O’Leary adds.
+Doing so “can save [you] thousands in the long run.”

 “Most people, seniors included, don't look to negotiate the price of their non-emergency care, medical devices, and prescription drugs prior to the receipt of their services, devices, and drugs,” O’Leary says.